microsoft/BuildXL/README.md

 ## Demos
 Check out these [demos](docs/demos.md) to learn the basics about BuildXL sandboxing and key features.

+# Building the Code
+The Windows code in this release contains a hard-coded, required dependency on Windows SDK version 10.0.10240.0.
+The BuildXL team will be updating the SDK version over time, but upgrading the SDK now will result in build errors.

+To install this SDK version in Visual Studio:

+1. Open the Visual Studio Installer
+1. Click Modify, then click the Individual Components tab.
+1. Scroll to near the bottom of the list and add a check next to "Windows SDK (10.0.10240.0)".
+1. Click Modify and wait for installation to complete.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.